jivanshi25/Movie-Info-App/README.md

 # MovieInfo App

-JavaScript/jQuery app that fetches movie data from the OMDb API by Axios
+simple movie library with JavaScript/jQuery app that fetches movie data from the OMDb API by Axios

 ## Usage